 Kisor v.
-Wilkie, will open oral arguments before the Supreme Court on March 27, 2019 on the question of whether the Court should overrule its decisions in Auer v.
+Wilkie, argued before the Supreme Court on March 27, 2019, asks whether the Court should overrule its decisions in Auer v.
 Robbins, 519 U.S. 452 (1997), and Bowles v.
 Seminole Rock & Sand Co., 325 U.S. 410 (1945), which “direct courts to defer to an agency’s reasonable interpretation of its own ambiguous regulation.”
 Although the agency involved in this case is the Department of Veterans Affairs, not the Social Security Administration (SSA), the decision in this case will undoubtedly affect the deference courts give to SSA’s, and all agencies’, interpretation of its regulations when their meanings are at issue.
 NOSSCR will be monitoring the argument and opinion and will provide guidance on its effects in the Social Security practice.

 Smith v.
 Berryhill, argued on March 18, 2019 before the Supreme Court to determine “whether the Appeals Council’s decision to reject a disability claim on the ground that the claimant’s appeal was untimely is a ‘final decision’ subject to judicial review under Section 405(g).”

 Biestek v.
 Berryhill, decided on April 1, 2019, held that a “vocational expert’s refusal to provide private market-survey data upon the applicant’s request does not categorically preclude the testimony from counting as ‘substantial evidence.'”